kdemarest/worldr/Life - Individuals.md

 **Smoker** \- Moira smokes a clay pipe, which she keeps in her pocket, when she can find tobacco.
 **Languages** \- English, Irish/Gaelic, Latin, Hebrew, French
 **Literate** \- Moira can read, write and is an excellent translator/transcriber
-**Historian** \- She specifically understands Charlemagne, the history of the Lombards,
+**Historian** \- She specifically understands Charlemagne, the history of the Lombards, and Irish history.

 ### Abilities